 This is a great time to make gifts for grandparents for Valentine’s Day or Mother’s and Father’s day.
 Crafting is a great way to teach children to follow instructions and work from start to finish.

 Think about crafts that your kids can learn to do on their own and are also portable.
 This will also provide hours of fun and creativity when you travel as well.
 Crocheting, knitting, or beading are easy to transport.
+These free activities for preschoolers at home can be as complicated or simple as the supplies you have on hand.
+This can be as simple as string and toilet paper tubes, or whatever else you have in your craft closet.

 Baking cookies doesn’t have to just be a holiday tradition.
 Pull out your cookie cutters and sprinkles and you could have hours of sugary fun!
 Once your cookies are all decorated, put some on a plate and share them with a lonely friend.
+If you enjoy this free activity for your preschoolers at home, I’m sure your friends or neighbors will also enjoy receiving your goodies!

 If you’re looking for other family service ideas, you can find a list of 35 Family Service Ideas here.